Thato-Nameng/Multiple-Choice/README.md

 Quiz Modes:

-- Practice: Unlimited attempts, no time limit.
+- Practice: Unlimited attempts, no time limit and graded.
-- Test: Limited attempts, no time limit.
+- Test: Limited attempts, no time limit and graded.
 - Exam: Timed and graded.

 Lecturer Control: